 Michael Cripps, MD and Ryan Lawless, MD Trauma Protocol Review with PGY-4’s and research residents returning to clinical.

 The goals for the chief year of training are for the resident to become competent in independent surgical decision-making and advanced surgical technique.
 To accomplish this, each resident is placed in a leadership position on general surgical services at University of Colorado Hospital, Denver Health Medical Center, Memorial Hospital-Colorado Springs and the Veteran’s Administration Hospital.
 Chief residents are given leadership responsibility for a surgical service and coordinate and supervise all clinical and educational activities on the service.
 The rotations include trauma, surgical oncology, endocrine, hepatobiliary/bariatric, minimally invasive/foregut surgery, colorectal, and general surgery as well as robotic procedures in general surgery.
 Since UC Denver has only a few fellows—this year is an opportunity to improve skills with primarily fellowship trained surgeons focusing on the above areas with the chief resident as the focus of each rotation.
-Total case experience and breakdown can be found in this document: Surgical Case Volume, Chief Residents, 2020-2022.
-To view a list of rotations for a typical experience at the University of Colorado School of Medicine Residency in General Surgery, see our actual 2022-23 categorical block schedule.
+Total case experience and breakdown can be found in this document: Surgical Case Volume: Chief Residents, 2021-2023 To view a list of rotations for a typical experience at the University of Colorado School of Medicine Residency in General Surgery, see our 2023-24 categorical block schedule.